-Claimant has submitted insufficient objective medical evidence that she lacks the residual functional capacity to perform tasks from her prior employment, or that she is physically unable to do at least medium work if demanded of her.
+Claimant has submitted insufficient objective medical evidence that he lacks the residual functional capacity to perform tasks from his prior employment, or that he is physically unable to do even heavy work if demanded of him.
 Therefore, this Administrative Law Judge finds that the objective medical evidence on the record does not establish that claimant has no residual functional capacity to perform other work.
-Claimant is disqualified from receiving disability at Step 5 based upon the fact that she has not established by objective medical evidence that she cannot perform light, sedentary and medium work.
-Under the Medical-Vocational guidelines, a younger individual age 18-44 (claimant is 35 years of age), with limited education and an unskilled work history who can perform even only sedentary work is not considered disabled pursuant to Medical-Vocational Rule 201.24.
-Claimant is capable of more than sedentary work, as she even testified that she is not on any medical restrictions.
+Claimant is disqualified from receiving disability at Step 5 based upon the fact that he has not established by objective medical evidence that he cannot perform even heavy work.
+Under the Medical-Vocational guidelines such an individual is not disabled according to Vocational Rule 204.00

-The claimant has not presented the required competent, material, and substantial evidence which would support a finding that the claimant has an impairment or combination of impairments which would significantly limit the physical or mental ability to do basic work activities for a period of 12 months or more.
+The claimant has not presented the required competent, material, and substantial evidence which would support a finding that the claimant has an impairment or combination of impairments which would significantly limit the physical or mental ability to do basic work activities for a period of 12 months.
 20 CFR 416.920(c).
 Although the claimant has cited medical problems, the clinical documentation submitted by the claimant is not sufficient to establish a finding that the claimant is disabled.
 There is no objective medical evidence to substantiate the claimant's claim that the alleged impairment(s) are severe enough to reach the criteria and definition of disabled.
 The claimant is not disabled for the purposes of the Medical Assistance disability (MA-P) program.